-Recent statistics on the plight of black men (which have only improved marginally in spite of having a black president and our strides in education), provide all of the motivation that I need to continue to do my part in facilitating employment, career, entrepreneurial, and overall empowerment opportunities for black men.
+Statistics, old and new, reflect the plight of black men (which have only improved marginally in spite of having had a black president and our strides in education).
+They also provide the motivation that I need to continue to do my part in facilitating career, work, and entrepreneurial opportunities for black men.

 Your responsibility during Black History Month as a black person, is to celebrate our heritage and accomplishments, but also to be mindful of the unique challenges that we face as a race that only a historical perspective can provide.
 In being reminded of these challenges collectively, we become more mindful of the support and motivation we need to meet and overcome them individually.

 Please forward this link and video below to the black boys and men that you know in honor of Black Male Achievement week.